OfficeDev/microsoft-teams-apps-askaway/wiki/Deployment-Guide.md

    - Application Insights
    - App Service
    - Azure Cosmos DB
+   - Azure Function
+   - Azure SignalR service
+   - Azure Key Vault
+   - Remember the resource group name and subscription id of the subscription that you selected.
+We will need it later.
 1. Enter a "Base Resource Name", which the template uses to generate names for the other resources.
    - The app service name [Base Resource Name] must be available.
 For example, if you select “askaway” as the base name, the name “askaway” must be available (not taken); otherwise, the deployment will fail with a Conflict error.
    - Remember the base resource name that you selected.
 We will need it later.